-We also have a well-documented workforce shortage already in Minnesota, and it is expected to get critically worse within the upcoming decade.
-In certain workplaces, such as hospitals or manufacturing facilities that run 24/7, or in daycares or schools or long-term care facilities, where staffing ratios are carefully calibrated and monitored, we already do not have enough workers ready to fill in.
+We have also have a well-documented workforce shortage already in Minnesota, and it is expected to get critically worse within the upcoming decade.
+In certain workplaces, such as hospitals or manufacturing facilities that run 24/7, or in daycares or schools, where staffing ratios are carefully calibrated and monitored, we already do not have enough workers ready to fill in.